 Impact Investment trip

-One week in Uganda from 20 March – 24 March 2017 guided by BiD Network’s own investor matchmakers
+One week in Uganda in October 2017 guided by BiD Network’s own investor matchmakers

 Get a behind the scenes look at doing business in East Africa and meet selected entrepreneurs